MikeORed/random-tables-mcp/README.md

 - All tests should be placed in the `test/` directory, mirroring the structure of the `src/` directory.
 - For example, tests for `src/adapters/secondary/rng/DefaultRandomNumberGenerator.ts` should be in `test/unit/adapters/secondary/rng/DefaultRandomNumberGenerator.test.ts`.

-**Current Status**:

-- There is an inconsistency in the project where some early tests (domain entities and value objects) are located in the `src/` directory alongside their implementation files.
-- Newer tests (adapters) follow the standard of being in the `test/` directory.
-- Future work should move all tests to the `test/` directory to maintain consistency.

 **Test Types**:

 - Unit tests: `test/unit/` - Test individual components in isolation